formulahendry/vscode-dotnet-test-explorer/README.md

 the glob pattern "+(testProjectOne|testProjectTwo)" or "**/*Tests.csproj" should add both of the test projects.

 Due to some performance concerns discovery and test running over multiple directories are run one at a time in a synchronous fashion.
-When running specific tests (eg, not running all tests) the extension should be smart enought to figure out which test directory should be run and only run tests for that directory.
+When running specific tests (eg, not running all tests) the extension should be smart enough to figure out which test directory should be run and only run tests for that directory.

 #### Debugging